Programs of Study

 DSR students engaged solely in course work are identified as visiting students.
 Although normally admitted for full-time study, visiting students who are U.S. citizens or permanent residents may be admitted for part-time study and are charged tuition on a per-course basis, whether for credit or audit.
 International visiting students must maintain a record of full-time enrollment (four courses for credit per term) for the duration of their program due to visa requirements.
 Please refer to Financing Graduate School for a schedule of tuition and fee charges.
 Students admitted to the DSR as vsiting students are not eligible for financial aid, including federal and most nonfederal student loans.

 Advanced graduate students who are degree candidates (at the master’s or Ph.D. level) at another university and who have made arrangements with a specific graduate school faculty member for a research project under that faculty member’s direct supervision may be admitted to the DSR as visiting assistants in research.
 Undergraduate students in combined or simultaneous B.S./M.S., B.A./M.A., or similar programs are not considered advanced graduate students.
 Visiting assistants in research are not eligible to take courses and are limited to a maximum of two years of study.
-Student research conducted at Yale must be part of the visiting student’s thesis or dissertation.
+Student research conducted at Yale must be part of the visiting assistant in research’s degree requirements.
 The extent and location of the research completed at Yale must be cited in the completed thesis or dissertation.
 The graduate school does not provide financial support to visiting assistants in research.
 Such students either hold standard graduate-student assistantship in research appointments that are funded by the faculty adviser or provide their own funding through external awards or personal resources.
 Please refer to Financing Graduate School for a schedule of tuition and fee charges.

 Detailed information, requirements, and access to the online DSR application are available at https://gsas.yale.edu/admissions/non-degree-application-process.
 DSR applicants must provide evidence of insurance coverage for the duration of their studies at Yale at the time of application.

 Some departments at Yale have formal exchange agreements with universities in other countries that have been approved by the graduate school.
-Graduate students who are admitted to Yale under such approved exchange agreements may be registered as Exchange Scholars.
+Graduate students who are admitted to Yale under such approved exchange agreements may be registered as exchange scholars.
 Exchange scholars are not normally charged tuition.
 They may enroll in up to four courses per term for a maximum of two terms (one year).
 International exchange scholars must maintain a record of full-time enrollment for the duration of their program due to visa requirements, either by enrolling in four courses for credit if engaging solely in coursework, by engaging in a full-time program of research, or by engaging in a combination of coursework and research.

 In rare circumstances, students may apply for a second year of registration in the DSR; however, cumulative enrollment is limited to two years.
 Students enrolled in the DSR who are subsequently admitted to degree programs in the graduate school may receive academic and tuition credit for no more than four courses completed while enrolled in the DSR, provided that the department recommends such credit and the appropriate academic dean approves.